Strength Calculator

 Are You?

-This strength calculator helps you estimate your one-rep max, compare your bench press, squat, and deadlift against bodyweight-adjusted standards, and turn one set into an actionable training plan.
+This strength calculator helps you estimate your one-rep max, compare your bench press, overhead press, pull-up, barbell row, squat, and deadlift against bodyweight-adjusted standards, and turn one set into an actionable training plan.

 7